johnnyb1694/pyrise/README.md

 A simplistic personal assistant that helps me to plan my day :relaxed:

-It is configured to send me a scheduled email every morning at 6:30am (GMT) with the following,
+`pyrise` sends me a scheduled email every morning at 6:30am (GMT) with the following,

 - Weather expectations for the day
 - Pollen expectations for the day (I suffer from hayfever so this is useful!)